Joberman/process_sat/README.txt

 time = Time
 OUTFILENAME = whatever_we_want

 .
-Files must begin with BEGIN and end with END
+WHIPS input files must begin with BEGIN and end with END

 END
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~